GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/install.md

 ## Backups
 Sometimes things go wrong!
-And it can be difficult to troubleshoot issues if the steps to reproduce the issue are not clearly documented.
+It can be difficult to troubleshoot issues if the steps to reproduce the issue are not clearly documented.
 This is why we **always** recommend creating [backups of your Gluu Server](../operation/backup.md).

 ## Uninstallation
 For Ubuntu 14/16, and Debian 8:

 ```
-# service gluu-server-3.1.2 stop
+# service gluu-server-3.1.3 stop
-# apt-get remove gluu-server-3.1.2
+# apt-get remove gluu-server-3.1.3
-# rm -rf /opt/gluu-server-3.1.2.save
+# rm -rf /opt/gluu-server-3.1.3.save
 ```

 For Centos 6.x, Red Hat 6.x:

 ```
-# service gluu-server-3.1.2 stop
+# service gluu-server-3.1.3 stop
-# yum remove gluu-server-3.1.2
+# yum remove gluu-server-3.1.3
-# rm -rf /opt/gluu-server-3.1.2.save
+# rm -rf /opt/gluu-server-3.1.3.save
 ```

 For Centos 7.x and Red Hat 7.x:

 ```
-# /sbin/gluu-serverd-3.1.2 disable
+# /sbin/gluu-serverd-3.1.3 disable
-# /sbin/gluu-serverd-3.1.2 stop
+# /sbin/gluu-serverd-3.1.3 stop
-# yum remove gluu-server-3.1.2
+# yum remove gluu-server-3.1.3
-# rm -rf /opt/gluu-server-3.1.2.save
+# rm -rf /opt/gluu-server-3.1.3.save
 ```

 !!!
 Note
-    You can also use `apt-get purge gluu-server-3.1.2` or `apt-get remove --purge gluu-server-3.1.2` to uninstall and remove all the folders and services of Gluu server.
+    You can also use `apt-get purge gluu-server-3.1.3` or `apt-get remove --purge gluu-server-3.1.3` to uninstall and remove all the folders and services of Gluu server.

 ## Support
 If you run into issues please review the [Gluu support portal](https://support.gluu.org).
-If you can not find a similar existing public issue, register for an account and open a new ticket.
+If you can't find a similar existing public issue, register for an account and open a new ticket.

 If your organization needs guaranteed responses, SLAs, and priority access to the Gluu support and development team, consider purchasing one of our [VIP support contracts](https://gluu.org/pricing).